okx/go-wallet-sdk/coins/zil/README.md

 # zil-sdk
-Zil SDK is used to interact with the Zil blockchain, it contains various functions can be used to web3 wallet.
+Zil SDK is used to interact with the Zil blockchain, it contains various functions that can be used for web3 wallet.

 ## Installation